Advertiser Disclosure

 Debit cards help you get cashback from stores.
 You don’t get points like a credit card, but you can get paper currency.
 Some stores add a few more dollars to your purchase price and let you receive cashback.
 For instance, you may spend $100 at the grocery store but want $10 cashback.
 The cashback provides you with paper currency and saves you a trip to the bank.
 Instead of paying $100, you will pay $110 for your purchase.
 Then, the cashier will give you $10 in cash.
 Again, it saves you a trip to the bank and usually doesn’t include any fees.

 Not every business offers this option, but you can find cashback opportunities with stores you frequently visit.
-Grocery stores, Walmart, Target, gas stations, convenience stores, pharmacies, and many other companies let you get cashback and avoid the extra trip and fees.
+Grocery stores, Walmart, Target, gas stations, convenience stores, pharmacies, and many other companies let you get cashback and avoid the extra trips and fees.

 Withdraw More Cash Less Frequently